datasci-osu/dsosuk8s/docs/docsify/README_ADMINS.md

 these is `01-ingress.yaml`, which contains the following fields that need to be set:

 `kubeContext`: the name of the kubernetes context (cluster) as reported by `kubectl config get-contexts`.
-Example: `"prod-cluster"`
+Example: `"example-cluster"`

 `masterHost`: a CNAME under your control.
-Example: `"prod-cluster.datasci.institution.edu"`
+Example: `"example-cluster.datasci.institution.edu"`

 `*.cert` and `*.key`: replace these 4 entries with paths to certificate files for the CNAME on your local machine